 Annual Lecture

-We are delighted to announce that our 2024 Annual Animal Rights Law Lecture will be delivered by Peter Singer, Ira W. DeCamp Professor of Bioethics at Princeton University.
+Our second Annual Lecture was delivered in June 2024 by Peter Singer, Ira W. DeCamp Professor of Bioethics at Princeton University.

 Often described as the world’s most influential philosopher, Professor Singer became well-known internationally after the publication of his ground-breaking book Animal Liberation in 1975, which has been described as one of the most important books of the last 100 years.
 In 2023, he published the fully rewritten and updated Animal Liberation Now.